 - Cooked rice or quinoa for serving

 Quick Tip: Sauté onion and garlic for 2 minutes, add spices, then chickpeas, tomatoes, and coconut milk.
 Simmer 10 minutes.
 Serve over rice.
 Done.
+This dinner comes together faster than takeout.
+Many healthy dinner ideas claim to be fast, but this one truly is.

 Note: Based on my experience, chickpea is one of my favorite dishes, especially when olive oil is added to it.
 I also like to add chickpeas to many recipes, whether it’s dinner, lunch, or breakfast.
+For a healthy dinner, chickpeas are a superstar ingredient.

 Why I love it: Lentils cost pennies, cook fast (red lentils in 15 minutes), and pack 18g of protein per cup.
 Plus you can throw in any wilting veggies from your fridge.
+This is exactly what healthy dinner ideas should be: flexible, cheap, and nourishing.
+A warm lentil dinner like this is pure comfort.

 Ingredients (serves 2):